Year 1 - Ash

 Things to remember:

-Daily | Reading books and reading records should be brought into school daily please.
-When reading with your child at home, please comment/ sign their reading record. |
+Daily | Reading books should be brought into school daily please.
+Children will also take home a 'reading for pleasure' book.
+Please read with your child at home. |

 Daily | Water bottle - filled with water only. |